Blizarre/marache.net/content/post/battery-benchmark-result.md

 The current values are above 200mA, but this is not a problem since my headlamp is fairly low power, and I plan to get (or make) a more powerful one.

-**TLRD; I measured the discharge graph of batteries on a 5.6 Ohm load to match my gear.**
+**TLRD; I measured the discharge graph of batteries on a 5.6 Ohm load to roughly match the current used by my headlamps.**

 ## Results